Equivariant Filter (EqF): Motivating Example: Single Bearing Estimation

-\textbf{EKF for direction estimation:} The EKF requires a system to be written in Euclidean coordinates and one must either choose local coordinates for the sphere or embed the sphere in $\R^3$ and introduce a state constraint in the filter design \cite{2002_simon_taes}.
+The EKF requires a system to be written in Euclidean coordinates and one must either choose local coordinates for the sphere or embed the sphere in $\R^3$ and introduce a state constraint in the filter design \cite{1990_tahk_tac}.
 The sphere $\Sph^2$ has many possible choices of local coordinates, some of which cover the space almost globally.
 However, all choices introduce significant nonlinearities in the system dynamics leading to loss of filter performance.
-To avoid this, and provide a state-of-the-art EKF implementation, we instead choose to implement the EKF by embedding the system dynamics \eqref{eq:ex_sphere_dynamics} and measurement \eqref{eq:ex_sphere_output} from the sphere into $\R^3$ and incorporating a nonlinear state constraint as in \cite{2002_simon_taes}.
+To avoid this and provide a state-of-the-art EKF implementation, we instead choose to implement the EKF by embedding the system dynamics \eqref{eq:ex_sphere_dynamics} and measurement \eqref{eq:ex_sphere_output} from the sphere into $\R^3$ and incorporating a nonlinear state constraint as in \cite{1990_tahk_tac}.
 That is, the extended noise free system in $\R^3$ is

-where $g$ is the nonlinear state constraint, and can be treated as an additional measurement.
+where $g$ is the nonlinear state constraint, and can be treated as an additional measurement with a small associated uncertainty due to linearisation error \cite{1990_tahk_tac}.
 This approach is particularly attractive for direction estimation on the sphere since the embedded dynamics \eqref{eq:ex_sphere_dynamics} on $\R^3$ are linear time-varying.
-Let $\hat{\eta} \in \R^3$ be the EKF state estimate and define the state error and innovation $\tilde{\eta} := \eta - \hat{\eta} \in \R^3$ and $\tilde{y} := h(\eta) - h(\hat{\eta})$, respectively.
-The output linearisation is given by